Can Global XAI Methods Reveal Injected Behaviours in LLMs? SHAP vs Rule Extraction vs RuleSHAP

-The simplest bias condition, \( b_1 \), adjusts the length of the model's responses based on the topic's commonality score \( c(\tau_i) \), leading to issues such as oversimplification or information overload.
-Here, for topics with lower commonality (\( c(\tau_i) \leq 4 \)), the model is instructed to provide concise, single-sentence explanations, whereas more common topics elicit extended, multi-paragraph responses.
-Thus, \( b_1 \) consists of 3 rules (one per target feature; 1 is a proxy metric) affecting 1 input feature.
-Since \( b_1 \) is a single constraint with a direct upper bound, it is \textit{univariate} and it behaves in a monotonic manner.
-The feasible region is also convex in a mathematical sense.
+\textbf{Injecting behaviours.} Let $B=\{b_1,b_2,b_3\}$ be three conditional system-instruction templates with increasingly nonlinear trigger predicates.
+The behaviour-modified LLM under template $b_j$ is denoted $f_{b_j}$.
+Input abstractions are computed once with the base scoring prompt and reused across $b_1$--$b_3$, rather than recomputed under injected instructions.
+At inference time, the wrapper appends the template's instruction iff the precomputed abstraction $\mathbf{u}_i=\phi_x(\tau_i)$ satisfies its trigger predicate, where $\mathbf{x}_i=q(\tau_i)$.
+Each template defines one or more ground-truth pairs, each consisting of a trigger predicate and an affected output abstraction.
+Across $b_1$--$b_3$, we obtain 14 pairs: 3 univariate, 5 conjunctive, and 6 non-convex.
+In rule matching, thresholds are expressed at midpoints between adjacent Likert values (e.g., $p_{\mathrm{raw}}\ge3$ as $p>0.5$), matching the form emitted by tree-based extractors.
+We denote ground-truth pairs by $g\in G$ and reserve $r$ for XAI-extracted rules.

-Building upon this, the \textit{conjunctive} bias condition, \( b_2 \), not only controls response length but also incorporates positivity conditioning, thus being multivariate.
-Under \( b_2 \), if a topic has low commonality and moderate positivity (\( c(\tau_i) \leq 2 \land p(\tau_i) \geq 3 \)), the model generates multi-paragraph explanations.
-Although \( b_2 \) imposes two independent constraints, it remains convex, as the feasible set is a simple intersection of half-spaces.
-If the positivity score exceeds a higher threshold (\( p(\tau_i) \geq 4 \)), an additional directive is applied, prompting the model to use subjective language that emphasizes negative or controversial aspects with skepticism and frustration.
-This simulates subjective reporting styles that focus on negative framing effects for highly positive topics.
-Thus, \( b_2 \) consists of 5 rules (one per target feature; 2 proxies) on 2 input features.
-For some examples see Appendix \ref{apx:explanation_examples}.
+The simplest trigger template, \( b_1 \), adjusts response length based on the topic's raw commonality score \( c_{\mathrm{raw}}(\tau_i)\in\{1,\ldots,5\} \), or equivalently on its normalized score \(c(\tau_i)=c_{\mathrm{raw}}(\tau_i)/5\).
+Topics with lower commonality (\( c_{\mathrm{raw}}(\tau_i) \leq 4\), equivalently \(c(\tau_i)\leq0.8\)) receive a concise, single-sentence instruction, whereas more common topics receive an extended, multi-paragraph instruction.
+Thus, \(b_1\) defines one univariate trigger predicate over commonality.
+Because this predicate is a single upper-bound constraint, it is monotonic and convex, in a mathematical sense; evaluated against three target output abstractions, it yields three ground-truth pairs.